knpuniversity/symfony2-series/knpu/episode2/form-type-class.rst

         return 'user_register';
     }

-The really important method is is :symfonymethod:`Symfony\\Component\\Form\\FormTypeInterface::buildForm`.
+The really important method is :symfonymethod:`Symfony\\Component\\Form\\FormTypeInterface::buildForm`.
 I'm going to use my IDE to create this method for me.
-If you create your's manually, just don'e forget the use statement for the :symfonyclass:`Symfony\\Component\\Form\\FormBuilderInterface`.
+If you create your's manually, just don't forget the use statement for the :symfonyclass:`Symfony\\Component\\Form\\FormBuilderInterface`.

-The ``buildForm`` method is where we build out form!
+The ``buildForm`` method is where we build our form!
 Genius!
 Copy the code from our controller that adds the fields and put that here::

     // src/Yoda/UserBundle/Form/RegisterFormType.php